DetektrBox/detection-engineering-portfolio/roadmap/Daily_Logs.md

 - This is what real detection engineering looks like on Day 3

 Next: Day 4 – Atomic Red Team + signed binary abuse that flies under AV

+# Day 4 – From Red to Blue: Atomic Red Team → Custom Sigma

+1. Executed real 2025 TTP (T1218.011 – signed-binary proxy via rundll32 url.dll)
+2. Community Sigma rule fired (good)
+3. Authored tighter, branded rule that reduces noise
+4. Result: My rule fires faster, clearer, and with my name on it

+This is detection engineering: understand the attack → improve the detection → own the outcome.